harish-rajan/Posetivity/README.md

 * CocoaPods (to install, run `sudo gem install cocoapods`)

 ## Build and run
-1. Clone the TensorFlow examples GitHub repository to your computer to get the demo application.
+1. Clone this GitHub repository to your computer to get the demo application.
+This is based on TensorFlow examples project provided by Google.

     ```
     git clone https://github.com/harish-rajan/Posetivity.git